dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/triplestore-updates.rst

 `Consistency checks`_ of the GraphDB documentation.
 This makes it possible to catch consistency constraint violations caused by bugs in Knora, and it also checks data that is uploaded directly into the triplestore without going through the Knora API.
-However, this feature is not yet enabled, because of problems described in `issue 33`_.
+However, this feature is only partly enabled, because of problems described in `issue 33`_.

 GraphDB's consistency checker requires the repository to be created with reasoning enabled.
 GraphDB's reasoning rules are defined in rule files with